Your Physician NonClinical Career Begins Here

 - What is your knowledge?

 Beyond the usual, I've had clients focused on boxing, customized bullet manufacturing and sales, road-cycling, and custom cars.
 I've also had clients advising government agencies and elected representatives, leading high-profile LGBTQ health facilities, working as healthcare economists, and consultants.
 Frankly, the list of opportunities is endless.
+The only limit is your own range of interests.

 So, what's out there is a combination of what you would like to be doing - your interests, and how your skills and knowledge can be re-imagined to be useful, to solve problems in a different business or industry.